R2Ri is a Wilderness Medical Society Affiliate.

 23,24,25 September 2020: 1 Place left.
 Pre Course reading manuals have already been sent out to all delegates in electronic format.

 Venue: Plas Y Brenin.
-This excellent, internationally delivered and respected course, maintained by a large, international, group of subject matter expert medics and accredited by a University Medical School, is delivered by us on a Non Profit basis to provide medic delegates with an excellent foundation introduction to Wilderness Medicine - which very nicely complements our remote area emphasis PHTLS course.
+This excellent, internationally delivered and respected course, maintained by a large, international, group of subject matter expert medics and accredited by a University Medical School, is delivered by us on a Non Profit basis to provide medic delegates with an excellent foundation introduction to Wilderness Medicine - which very nicely complements our remote area emphasis PHTLS and Prolonged Field Care courses.

 Venue: Plas Y Brenin, The National Mountain Centre, Snowdonia.